sethschallau/591-iot/project/README.md

 ### Architecture
-ESP86 tracks motor time running and the pushes to MQTT Broker the time.
-Server pulls this, calculates the usage with the analytics down and appends (total rolls, total tree, total c02 usage) to the existing one in a local file
-The server pushes out to the broker again, and the interface pulls from that and displays it
+[image on the way]

 ### Training
 We need to run the motor with the paper towel attached and log how long it takes to unroll the entire roll.
 Then we find how many trees and C02 a paper towel roll uses.
 This will let us calculate.

 ### Analytics
 ( total time unrolling / full roll time ) = rolls unrolled
 ( time unrolling / full roll time ) * rolls per tree  = total tree
 ( time unrolling / full roll time ) * C02 per roll = C02 usage

-### Breakdown

-We propose a smart home device that tracks automatically rotates paper towels so the user doesn't have to touch the roll when cooking and then provides analytics on a homes paper towel usage and provides feedback on their fiscal and environmental impact due to their paper towel consumption.
-The project will consist of a stepper motor and a custom paper towel enclosure that rotates when an ultrasonic sensor  detects a user waving for a paper towel.
-We will also publish to a broker and subscribe with a web service that will display the usage patterns and analyze how many rolls have been used.

-Step 1: Design the dispenser; 20%, Alex

-Step 2: Configure the sensors to activate the dispenser; 20%, Sayali

-Step 3: Setup the web service/server; 10%, Seth

-Step 4: Publish the dispenser data to a web service; 20%, Amy

-Step 5: Analyze/Visualize the cost and tree usage of the dispensed towels; 10%, Seth
+#### Paper Towel Roll to Tree and C02 Emission Ratio
+- 1 Tree = X Rolls of Paper Towels
+- 1 Roll of Paper Towels = Y grams of C02

 ### Demo steps

+- (5 pts) Moving a hand in front of the ultrasonic sensor sends a signal to the ESP8266
+- (15 pts) Upon receiving the signal, the ESP8266 triggers the stepper motor with a paper towel roll attached
+- (10 pts) When the hand is removed from the sensor's range, the motor stops actuating
+- (15 pts) The ESP8266 tracks how long the motor is activated and sends this time to the cloud MQTT broker
+- (15 pts) A server pulls this information from the broker and stores it locally
+- (10 pts) The time usage is used to calculate the approximate paper towel usage
+- (15 pts) The approximate paper towel usage is used to calculate tree usage and carbon footprint
+- (15 pts) The paper towel, tree, and carbon information is presented to the user on a web interface